MarketplaceUX/mow/strategy/reqs.md

 ---

 ## <a name="social"></a>Social Integration
-* We haven't designed this yet, but we know that we want users to be able to connect a social login to his account.
+* We may want users to be able to connect a social login to his account.
 * Social login will enable things like "43 of your Facebook friends liked this website," which will be used to improve "relevance" in terms of the content we display on a category page for example.
-* We plan to use social login as a tactic that supports content exploration, but we will not be building "social" features like "follow this user."
-We want our users to be focused on content, not on people.
+* We would use social login as a tactic that supports content exploration, but we would not build "social" features like "follow this user."
+We'd want our users to be focused on content, not on people.

 ## <a name="homepage"></a>Home Page
 * User can view editorialized groupings of apps only, websites only, or a mix of apps and websites.
+And other content types as they come on board.
 * Editorial groupings may have different CTAs re: websites.
   * <span>User can click to open a website directly from the editorial grouping.</span>
   * <span>User can click to go to a website detail page.</span>